montagejs/montagejs.org/docs/naming-conventions.md

 # Naming Conventions

-This document summarizes MontageJS-specific naming conventions and recommendations for modules, components, and CSS classes.
-Please refer to these conventions when creating MontageJS packages or contributing to the MontageJS framework.
+This document summarizes Mod-specific naming conventions and recommendations for modules, components, and CSS classes.
+Please refer to these conventions when creating Mod packages or contributing to the Mod framework.

 ## Modules